The EASA Private Pilots License (PPL)

 - Pass 9 multiple choice ground exams.

-- Solo cross country qualifying flight which must be at least 150nm landing at two aerodromes different from departure.
+- Solo cross country qualifying flight which must be at least 150 nautical miles(nm) landing at two aerodromes different from departure.

 - Minimum age for flight training is 14 years old, for solo flight 16 years old and for license issue 17 years old.

-This will consist of 100 hours of ground school which will be classroom sessions and self-study to prepare you for each of the 9 multiple choice ground exams.
+This will consist of classroom sessions and self-study to prepare you for each of the 9 multiple choice ground exams.